ShreyaKunda/Agentic-AI-GCP/README.md

 # Agentic AI

-An Agentic AI System that can perform various tasks like fetching information, generating Cypher queries, and summarizing logs, images, and videos.
+An Agentic AI System that can perform various tasks like fetching information, generating Cypher queries, summarizing logs, images, and videos, and gathering Threat Intelligence.

 ## Table of Contents